brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 part aligned with the disc shifts the distant portion of the trailing arm up (closer to the Galactic plane), improving the fit for both the distance and velocity at Λ \< −100◦."*

+### Bland-Hawthorn2021:

+*"For consistency with most earlier work, especially Binney & Sch¨onrich (2018), we adopt an initial perturber mass of 2 × 1010 M to drive the impulse (see also G´omez et al. 2013).
+Earlier work has already shown that this is the lowmass threshold needed to drive the necessary response (L19, B19); models using a lower perturber mass can account for Sgr's tidal tails (e.g. Law et al. 2005) but produce a very weak vertical disc response.
+We do not view the apparent inconsistency with observations as a problem.
+If the phase spiral phenomenon is long-lived, a disc crossing prior to the current event may in fact be responsible.
+But this raises new questions about the stripping rate experienced by Sgr as a function of time, issues we address in Sec.
+6."*

 # [Star formation and Metallicity Distribution]{.underline}